-- Enhanced knowledge of patient management fundamentals; and
+- Enhanced understanding of avoidance and pharmacologic management of allergic symptoms; and

 - Enhanced understanding of how to initiate, escalate and adjust allergy immunotherapy with appropriate safety precautions and allergy emergency management.

 The “Advanced Course in Allergy and Immunology” will be held in December 2013.
 This course presents advanced diagnostic and treatment modalities to improve the clinical care of the allergy patient, including the more complicated patient.
 The course program goals are: